seveas/git-spindle/docs/github.rst

 .. describe:: git hub log [--type=<type>] [<what>]

-Displays a log of your github actions, such as pushes and issue comments.
+Displays a log of your GitHub actions, such as pushes and issue comments.
 You can also specify a user or repository and the relevant log will be shown instead of yours.